microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 ```

 ### Syslog events
 Syslog events are sent from the syslog daemon (e.g. rsyslog or syslog-ng) to a local port the agent is listening on (by default port 25224).
 When the agent is installed, a default syslog configuration is applied.
+See [OMS syslog overview](https://blogs.technet.microsoft.com/msoms/2016/05/12/syslog-collection-in-operations-management-suite/).
 This can be found at:
 •	Rsyslog: `/etc/rsyslog.d/rsyslog-oms.conf`
 •	Syslog-ng: `/etc/syslog-ng/syslog-ng.conf`
 The default OMS Agent syslog configuration uploads syslog events from all facilities with a severity of warning or higher.